nithinmurali/pygsheets/docs/source/index.rst

 --------

 - Google spreadsheet api v4 support
-- Open, create, delete and share spreadsheets using _title_ or _key_
+- Open, create, delete and share spreadsheets using _title_
 - Control permissions of spreadsheets.
 - Extract range, entire row or column values.
 - Do all the updates and push the changes in a batch